verrazzano/docs/content/en/docs/manage/observability/_index.md

 ---
 title: "Observability"
-description: "View logging, monitoring, and diagnostic data"
+description: "Use the observability stack to view logging, monitoring, and diagnostic data"
 weight: 1
 draft: false
 ---